Andrey-Developer/Hub-For-Discord/index.md

 # Hub

-is a Discord bot that has features from moderation, to fun.
+is the Hub of your Discord server.
+The all in one moderation and fun bot.

 Hub goes offline the last 7 days of the month.
 After the 7 days, Hub will go online with new features and fixes!